mogiioin/hls-m3u8/README.md

 For VOD or EVENT media playlists, the `winsize` should be 0.

 For writing, there are `Encode` methods that return a `*bytes.Buffer`.
 This buffer serves as a cache.
-It is also possible to call `EncodeWithSkip` to skip the first `n` segments.
+It is also possible to call `EncodeWithSkip` to signal skipping of the first `n` segments.
+The `String` method makes it easy to use the standard `fmt.Print` functions.

 ## Installation / Usage